examsys/examsys/testing/fixtures/base/readme.txt

-Rogo Behat data definitions
+ExamSys Behat data definitions
 ---------------------------

-This directory SHOULD contain a file for each Rogo database table that has data in it by default.
+This directory SHOULD contain a file for each ExamSys database table that has data in it by default.

 There SHOULD NOT not be any files for a table that does not need default data.